Last Updated on

 The H7 Quad Lumi is made for people who are looking for performance as well as some RGB lighting for their build.

-To be honest, there are a few downsides.
 If you are already using the original H7, then the Quad Lumi is not a big improvement, and the bundled fans do not come with RGB lighting and that can be a concern for some people.

 - Runs quiet for the most part.